8 Classical Dances of India: A Rich Cultural Heritage

 Costumes and Make-up

-• Traditional Attire: Dancers wear brightly colored silk sarees with a special pleated fan-like design at the front, which emphasizes leg movements.
+• Traditional Attire: Dancers wear brightly coloured silk sarees with a special pleated fan-like design at the front, which emphasizes leg movements.

-• Jewelry: Heavy traditional jewelry adorns the head, neck, arms, and waist.
+• Jewellery: Heavy traditional jewellery adorns the head, neck, arms, and waist.

 • Make-up: The eyes are accentuated with kohl to enhance facial expressions, and red and white designs are applied to the feet and hands for visual impact.